Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Introduction

-To answer the above-raised question, we propose a Feature importance-aware Graph attention network and Dueling Double-deep-Q-network (FGDD) combined approach to solve CNP.
-It works in two phases.
-At the first phase, we develop a feature importance-aware Graph Attention neTwork (GAT) based on feature aggregation and variance-constrained GAT module that learn the importance vector of the nodes.
-At the second phase, we employ a dueling Double Deep Q-Network (DDQN) as our agent to perform node selection.
-Our dueling DDQN agent treats node representation from first phrase as a graph state and determines the actions through dueling network.
-This work intends to make the following contributions: \begin{itemize} \item We formulate the process of identifying critical nodes in a network as a sequential decision problem via a Markov Decision Process (MDP).
-To solve it, we propose an end-to-end algorithm called FGDD that well combines feature importance-aware GAT with dueling DDQN. \item Our feature importance-aware GAT integrates two distinguishing components.
-First, a feature aggregation method is developed to aggregate existing metrics (i.e., node degree, degree centrality, eigenvector centrality, and PageRank) into a matrix that well represents the network information.
-Second, an invariance-constrained GAT is adopted to balance specificity and invariance. \item We experimentally evaluate FGDD on 28 real-world networks.
+To answer the above-raised question and motivated by the necessity for a scalable and efficient approach that can generalize across different network structures.
+We aim to learn general representations for various networks and leverage them to make decisions on networks.
+To this end, we propose a \textbf{F}eature importance-aware \textbf{G}raph attention network and \textbf{D}ueling \textbf{D}ouble-deep-Q-network (FGDD) combined approach to solve CNP.
+It consists of two phases.
+In the first phase, we develop a feature importance-aware graph attention network (GAT) based on feature aggregation and a variance-constrained GAT module that learns the importance representation of the nodes.
+In the second phase, we employ a dueling double deep Q-network (DDQN) as our agent to perform node selection.
+Our dueling DDQN agent treats node representation from the first phase as a graph state and determines the actions through the Q-network.
+This work intends to make the following new contributions: \begin{itemize} \item We formulate the process of identifying critical nodes in a network as a sequential decision problem via a Markov decision process (MDP).
+To solve it, we propose an end-to-end algorithm called FGDD that well combines feature importance-aware GAT with dueling DDQN. \item To learn a representation mapping function with robust generalization capabilities for various networks, we aggregate multiple network metrics such as node degree, degree centrality, eigenvector centrality, and PageRank as the foundational features.
+This composite captures the essential structure information.
+Subsequently, we introduce a variance-constrained GAT to maximally utilize these initial features and learn the high-dimension node representations by passing features among nodes. \item We experimentally evaluate FGDD on 28 real-world networks.
 Empirical results show our model not only outperforms two deep reinforcement learning-based algorithms, but also competes well with three heuristic algorithms. \end{itemize}

+The rest of this paper is organized as follows.
+Section \ref{Sec:Related Work} presents a brief literature review of studies on critical node problems.
+Section \ref{Sec:Methods} introduces the proposed FGDD approach.
+Section \ref{Sec:Empirical Results} reports the computational results and comparisons with state-of-the-art algorithms.
+Finally, Section \ref{Sec:Conclusion} summarizes the work and presents potential research directions.